 Cut the top of the eggplant to remove the stem.

 Cut the eggplant lengthways down the middle.

-If your eggplant is long, cut in half horizontally.
-If your eggplant is small you can skip this step.
+If your eggplant is long, cut it in half horizontally.
+If your eggplant is particularly small, you can skip this step.

-If your eggplant is quite thick, you can half it one more time lengthways.
-This is optional and depends on how thick you want the fan to be.
+If your eggplant is quite thick, you can half it lengthways one more time.
+This is optional and depends on how wide you want the fan to be.

 Gently spread the slices apart to make a fan shape.